isabellevillasenor/sweater_weather/README.md

 ## Testing

-Sweater Weather is tested with RSpec at 100% Coverage Results.
+Sweater Weather is tested with RSpec at 100% Coverage Results via SimpleCov.
 To run the test suite, run `bundle exec rspec`.
 To open SimpleCov, run `open coverage/index.html`